imransaadullah/fast-api/ReadMe.md

 ## Features

 - **Routing**: FastAPI uses a simple and intuitive routing system to define API endpoints and their corresponding handlers.
+- **Route Groups**: Organize routes with common prefixes, middleware, and nested structures for better API organization.
 - **Middleware**: Middleware can be added to the request-response cycle to perform tasks such as authentication, logging, or request modification.
 - **Dependency Injection**: FastAPI supports dependency injection to manage and inject dependencies into route handlers and middleware.
 - **JWT Token Handling**: The framework includes classes for generating, verifying, and refreshing JWT tokens, making authentication and authorization easy to implement.
 - **Custom Time Handling**: FastAPI provides a custom time class with additional functionalities for date and time manipulation.
 - **Error Handling**: Error handling is built into the framework, allowing developers to handle errors gracefully and return appropriate responses to clients.
+- **100% Backward Compatible**: All new features are fully backward compatible with existing code.
 - **Customizable**: FastAPI is highly customizable and can be extended with additional functionality as needed.

 ## Installation